Key Takeaways:

 Alcoholic beverages also stimulate the production of inflammatory cytokines, causing the skin to swell.
 These factors combined may trigger facial flushing and other rosacea symptoms.

 Some experts say that alcohol doesn’t cause rosacea, but it may worsen its symptoms.
 Even so, it’s obvious that wine, spirits, and other alcoholic beverages are not an ideal choice for those prone to this disease.
+If you have rosacea, the best thing you can do is to cut out alcohol and other drinks or foods that can trigger flare-ups.

 Worst Alcoholic Drinks for Your Skin